 If you select regular hooks, we recommend you wear with little rubber stoppers with the hooks (which come with the earrings), especially in winter, when scarves and coats can push your earrings out.
-French lever backs are more secure, but are less robust.
+French lever backs are more secure, but are not as sturdy (so we recommend them with a smaller size pearl).

 If requested, your purchase will come with a gift bag and tissue paper.